stackblitz/docs/docs/platform/webcontainers/browser-config.md

 ### Enabling Service Workers {#chrome-service-workers}

-If you use the “Block Third Party Cookies” option in Chrome and you have "Third-party Storage Partitioning" disabled, you will need to either:
+If you use the “Block Third Party Cookies” option in Chrome and you have “Third-party Storage Partitioning” disabled, you will need to either:

  - Enable Storage partitioning
  - Or add exceptions for StackBlitz projects.